cosmiconfig/cosmiconfig/README.md

 The strategy that should be used to determine which directories to check for configuration files.

 - `none`: Only checks in the current working directory.
-- `project`: Starts in the current working directory, traversing upwards until a `package.json` file is found.
+- `project`: Starts in the current working directory, traversing upwards until a `package.{json,yaml}` file is found.
 - `global`: Starts in the current working directory, traversing upwards until the configured [`stopDir`] (or the current user's home directory if none is given).
 Then, if no configuration is found, also look in the operating system's default configuration directory (according to [`env-paths`] without prefix),